-Our most recently filed Federal Employer Information Report EEO-1 is available for download below, representing employees as of July 2014.
-We will make the 2015 EEO-1 available when we file it with the federal government.
-We make these documents publicly available, but it’s not how we measure our progress.
+Our most recently filed Federal Employer Information Report EEO-1 is available for download below, representing employees as of August 2015.
+We make the document publicly available, but it’s not how we measure our progress.
 The EEO-1 has not kept pace with changes in industry or the American workforce over the past half century.
 We believe the information we report elsewhere on this site is a far more accurate reflection of our progress toward diversity.

 Accessibility is at the heart of our products.